 Ihy is an Egyptian god who is considered to be the god of music and the lord of the sistrum.
 He was often said to be the son of Hathor and Horus and was often depicted as being a young boy.

-In regards to his role in music, it was said that he helped humans and gods to connect with each other through the arts.
-He was also said to be the one who helped people to feel the joys of life, and would often be seen accompanying Hathor when she would sing.
+Regarding his role in music, it was said that he helped humans and gods to connect through the arts.
+He was also said to be the one who helped people feel the joys of life and would often be seen accompanying Hathor when she would sing.

 Hathor – The Egyptian Goddess Of Fertility, Music & Dancing